Every small business owner has a lot to do but little time to accomplish everything.

 You can also leverage goal setting in the products you use.
-For example, if you use Google AdWords, you might not know that they have a “smart goals” feature that can help you meet your marketing goals.
-Wordstream recently wrote a good post about this: You Might Hate It, But AdWords’ Smart Goals Are Pretty Cool for Certain Advertisers.
+For example, if you use Google AdWords, you might not know they have a “smart goals” feature to help you meet your marketing goals.

-How You Can Start Today: You can start by making sure that you set aside sufficient time every month or quarter to assess and develop your strategy.
-We made a mistake when we first launched crowdSPRING by focusing on day-to-day activities.
-Because we were extremely busy, we didn’t set aside sufficient time to develop strategy.
-We mistakenly assumed that our day-to-day decisions were the execution of our strategy (but we later determined that they were not).
+When we first launched crowdspring, we made a mistake by focusing solely on day-to-day activities.
+Because we were swamped, we didn’t set aside sufficient time to develop a strategy.
+We mistakenly assumed that our daily decisions were executing our strategy (but we later realized they were not).

-During the time that you develop strategy, you’ll want to focus on your goals (it’s impossible to develop strategy if you don’t understand your goals).
+When you develop a strategy, you’ll want to focus on your goals (it’s impossible to develop a strategy if you don’t understand your goals).
 Assess your product/service offerings and determine whether you need to expand or reduce the number of products/services you offer.
 Some questions you might ask about your business:

 - What is my current strategy?